-Chemistry offers summer research experience to undergraduate students in the Department doing hands-on research in the faculty's research labs.
-This program which is available only in the summer opens doors to students to experience first hand the excitement of learning and discovery outside the classroom.
+Chemistry offers summer research experience to undergraduates in the Department doing hands-on work in the faculty's research laboratories, through the Undergraduate Summer Research Fellowship Program.
+This program opens doors for students to experience first-hand the excitement of learning and discovery outside the classroom.

-Research is conducted in the Department's facilities under the supervision of Chemistry research faculty and are funded by NSERC under its Undergraduate Student Research Awards and some out of the OSOTF funds which are research scholarships geared to students in good academic standing who are on financial need.
+Research is conducted in the Department's facilities under the supervision of Chemistry faculty and are funded by NSERC under its Undergraduate Student Research Awards and some out of the OSOTF funds which are research scholarships geared to students in good academic standing who are on financial need.
 There are typically about 20 NSERC and OSOTF positions available each summer.

 There are also opportunities to do research overseas in other universities over the summer through student exchange programs.
 Successfully selected students go to participating universities and spend the summer working on cutting-edge research projects.

 Research in the Department

 The departmental Undergraduate Summer Research Fellowship Program encourages qualified students to broaden their experience in chemistry by doing research during the summer months under the supervision of a chemistry faculty member.
 These are meant to encourage students to undertake graduate studies and pursue a research career in chemistry.
 These research activities are held in the research labs located in the Lash Miller Building at the St. George campus.
 The two main programs are the NSERC USRA and the OSOTF scholarships described below.